 - Labour Day

 - Christmas Day

 - Boxing Day

-All other public holidays such as Queen’s Birthday and Labour Day are individually declared by the state and territory governments.
+All other public holidays such as Queen’s Birthday and Labour Day are declared by the territory and state governments individually.
 For more information, please visit the Australian Government website.

 - Manuka Honey

 - Lord of the Rings

 - Only 5% of New Zealand’s population is human – The rest are animals.

 - The first man to climb Mt.
 Everest, Sir Edmund Hillary, was a Kiwi.